jellyfin-archive/jellyfin-docs/docs/developer-docs/contributing.md

 The `master` branch is the primary face of the project and main stable branch.
 All official releases are based off of tagged releases in the `master` branch, and use a semantic versioning scheme starting from `10.0.0`.

-Updates to `master` occurr through `dev` roll-up PRs, titled `Master <release version>` and including a full changelog, at semi-regular intervals.
+Updates to `master` occur through `dev` roll-up PRs, titled `Master <release version>` and including a full changelog, at semi-regular intervals.
 The release timelines are fully dynamic, occurring "when needed" based on the amount of work done and the scope of the features included.
 Roll-up PRs require approval by at least two, and ideally all, administrative team members.

 ## Other Contributions to Jellyfin